 Many modern ECGs have integrated automatic interpretation algorithms, which are useful to general practitioners and other specialists, but are not equal to evaluation by a trained cardiologist .
 Of course, the specialist needs to receive the ECG records in order to give his or her opinion and that may often happen too late as medical records are easily misplaced.
 EHRs, on the other hand, can be saved in cloud storage and be easily shared with others.
 However, not all EHR management systems are equal.

-The MESI mTABLET ECG diagnostic device uses the MESI mRECORDS EHR management and sharing system, which offers far more than comparable solutions, including seamless sharing of data with other specialists who may not be users of the MESI mTABLET, but have access to a PC or a mobile device.
+The MESI mTABLET ECG diagnostic device uses the MESI mRECORDS EHR management and sharing system, including seamless sharing of data with other specialists who may not be users of the MESI mTABLET, but have access to a PC or a mobile device.
 Ease of use and great user experience aside, the MESI mTABLET ECG is a versatile diagnostic tool with fully customisable operation.
 From switching between filters for removing interference of various kinds to adding personal comments to records, the user is in complete control of the diagnostic process and can work faster and more efficiently than he or she would otherwise.